sirjust/DarkChess/README.md

 ![objectDetection Image](https://i.ibb.co/P65X4q2/Get-Objecton-Tile.png)

-- `Layer`: Every object with this layer will be ignored

 ##### **How it works**

 The script will send a raycast upwards every frame  and once the raycast hits a collider, the game object will be saved in a variable called `gameObjectOnTile`.

-In our case we using this script for the `EditedHighlight Quad` object and the `EditedInvisGridTile` object
+In our case we using this script for the `EditedHighlight Quad` object and the `EditedInvisGridTile` object .

 ### **Important notes**

 ### ScriptableObject

-- In this project work with scriptableObjects
+- In this project we are working with scriptableObjects
 - Currently there are two types of scriptableObjects([Character](#Character), [Card](#Card))
 - ScriptableObject are containers for different values e.g health or mana cost
 - These scriptableObject also contains some other scripts